 The demand for qualified nurses has risen markedly in recent years with growth expected to continue over the next decade or more.
-In fact, the U.S. Bureau of Labor Statistics predicts the Registered Nurse (RN) workforce to grow by 526,000 between 2012 and 2022, with an additional 525,000 job openings for the replacement of retiring nurses.
+In fact, the U.S. Bureau of Labor Statistics predicts the Registered Nurse (RN) workforce to grow by 371,500 between 2018 and 2028.